RobHameetman/RobHameetman/README.md

 ![NPM](https://img.shields.io/badge/npm%20init-@rob%2Ehameetman%2Fhire%20-%23d20000.svg?&logo=npm&logoColor=white)

-Review my qualifications and request an interview by running the following command in your CLI, or via the contact information provided above:
+Review my curated collection of public work and request an interview by running the following command in your CLI, or via the contact information provided
+above:

 ```bash
 npm init @rob.hameetman/hire
 ```

+The prompt will request some contact information, then send a direct SMS notification so that I can get back to you as soon as possible.

 # 📑 Experience